-If Yusuf had not undergone suffering, peace be upon him, he would not have been addressed by “O man of truth”.
+If Yusuf had not undergone suffering, , he would not have been addressed by “O man of truth”.

 People who show off their faith are very strange things.
 If they show off by their knowledge, then the scholars are ahead of them, and if it is by their devotion to worship, then the worshipers are ahead of them, and if it is by their wealth, wealth by itself does not bring any religious virtue.